Middle East Initiative Webinars

 Betty and Ken Frank first went to Turkey in 1982, to a Turkish high school founded and administered by earlier missionaries but operating under secular regulations in a Muslim culture.
 In the ensuing 30 years this school and others were handed over to a secular Turkish philanthropy made up of the graduates of this and other such schools.
 The webinar surveys the history and legacy of this long interaction between American missionaries and Ottoman and Turkish citizens.
 It’s meant to provoke thinking about what’s involved when members of our American churches want to reach out to those in other countries.

 Betty and Ken Frank are now retired from Global Ministries and living in Claremont, California, USA.
 They worked for most of their adult lives in school teaching, administration, and libraries both in Zambia and in Turkey.
-In their later years in Turkey they were part of the Istanbul Interparish Migrant Program, serving refugees, asylum seekers, and migrants from a variety of countries.
+In their later years in Turkey, they served refugees, asylum seekers, and migrants from a variety of countries.

 Tyler Reeve – July 11